GregTheMadMonk/tnl-noa/Documentation/Tutorials/ForLoops/tutorial_ForLoops.md

       f( i, j, args... );
 ```

 where `args...` stand for additional arguments passed to the for-loop.
-After the parameters defining the loops bounds, lambda function (`sum` in this case) is passed followed by additional arguments.
-One of them, in our example, is `xSize` again because it must be passed to the lambda function for the index mapping computation.
+After the parameters defining the loops bounds, lambda function (`init` in this case) is passed, followed by additional arguments that are forwarded to the lambda function after the iteration indices.
+In the example above there are no additional arguments, since the lambda function `init` captures all variables it needs to work with.

-For the completness, we show modification of the previous example into 3D:
+For completeness, we show modification of the previous example into 3D:

-\include ParallelForExample-3D_ug.cpp
+\include ParallelForExample-3D.cpp

 ## Static For